Puzzlepart/did/client/.docs/modules/pages.md

 Hook for Timesheet

-* Get history using useHistory
+* Reacts to state changes and updates history using `useTimesheetHistory`
-* Get URL params using useParams
-* Using reducer from /reducer
+* Using `useTimesheetReducer` to handle state and dispatching actions
-* Using useTimesheetQuery with timesheet.gql
+* Using `useTimesheetQuery` with timesheet.gql
-* Layout effects for initialiing state and updating state when the query is reloaded
-* Returns TimesheetContextProvider with Timesheet context

 **Returns:** *object*